 The traits examined on the maps are the so-called Big Five, a grouping of five broad personality dimensions that started gaining currency in academic psychology in the 1980s and are often referred to by their acronym, CANOE:

 Each trait is a spectrum.
 More conscientious means more efficient and organized; less conscientious means more extravagant and careless.
 Agreeableness ranges from friendly and compassionate on one end of the scale to critical and rational on the other.
 Neuroticism ranges from sensitivity and nervousness to resilience and confidence.
 Openness, from curiosity to caution.
 And extraversion, from outgoing to solitary.

-The usual caveat applies: none of these traits should be taken in isolation, neither for cause nor effect.
-Studies — of twins, for instance — show these characteristics are about equally influenced by nature and nurture: that is, half of your behavioral makeup is due to genetics, the other half to environment.
+The usual caveat applies: None of these traits should be taken in isolation, neither for cause nor effect.
+Studies — of twins, for instance — show that these characteristics are about equally influenced by nature and nurture.
+In other words, half of your behavioral makeup is due to genetics, and the other half to the environment.
 Also interesting is the finding that while four out of five traits remain stable into old age, “agreeableness” does show variation as subjects get older, showing that people tend to become more compassionate, cooperative, and trusting as they age.

 Extraverts: Where’s the party?

 Extraverts are “the life of the party,” while introverts, on the other side of the scale, require less stimulation from people or events.